Oregon Episcopal School: Facilities

-Accreditation & Memberships
+Accreditation and memberships

 OES is accredited by the Northwest Association of Independent Schools, and is a member of the National Association of Independent Schools, the National Association of Episcopal Schools, and the Association of Boarding Schools.

 Athletics

 OES has a long tradition of sports, competing under the supervision of the Oregon Schools Activities Association.
 The school has claimed over 65 championships since 1983.
 Upper School teams include basketball, soccer, lacrosse, volleyball, fencing, tennis, golf, cross country, track and field, and ski racing.
 Middle and Lower School students also compete in a variety of team sports.

+Across the Portland area and the state of Oregon itself, Oregon Episcopal School is best known for its historically strong programs in lacrosse, fencing, ski racing, and recently soccer and track and field.

+Due to lacrosse and ski racing not being OSAA sanctioned sports, OES’s teams compete in a separate classification from 3A in these sports.
+As a result, they compete against larger 6A schools in these two sports.
+Lacrosse specifically has earned the bulk of the school’s recognition for this reason - a 3A school consistently winning championships and beating 6A schools is uncommon.

 Oregon Episcopal School's traditional athletic rival is Catlin Gabel School.

 Mascot

 OES's official mascot is an Aardvark, chosen by the student body to replace their previous mascot, a falcon.
 At one time an eagle was also a mascot at the school.

 In 2013, the mascot placed second in the West in USA Today's High School Sports' Best Mascot competition.